dmitribodiu/90-days-challenge/first_two_weeks/architecture.md

 regression testing (because with so many units it's hard to create a complete list of regression tests), and untestable systems are always rife with defects.

-## Physical versus software systems
-The main difference between physical and software systems is that when person builds a physical thing it't obvious to everyone whether the thing is well architected or not.
-But with software it's not so obvious.
-Bad architechture is being maintained by less experienced engineers, slowing down their growth and in some cases ruining their careers.

 ## Example: Functional Trading System
 If you design components so that client has to orchestrate them, every change in any component will likely affect the client as well.
 Whatever change you may want to